john-science/python_for_scientists/classes/11_scipy/lecture_11.md

 Another feature of the `interpolate` module you might find interesting is the ability to take fine-tune control of a [splite fit](http://docs.scipy.org/doc/scipy/reference/tutorial/interpolate.html#spline-interpolation).

+## Optimize

+Frequently, your data will not be spread evenly along a simple line curve, like in the `interp1d` example above.
+Your data will be a huge spread of points, with possibly multiple values at the same `x`.
+In this case, your curve fit can't pass through every point in your data, and you will want to use `scipy.optimize.curve_fit`:

+    from scipy.optimize import curve_fit

+ * Coming Soon

 ## Problem Sets

  * [Stats with SciPy](problem_set_1_scipy.md)